datastax/python-driver/docs/graph_fluent.rst

 The Graph fluent API depends on Apache TinkerPop and is not installed by default.
 Make sure you have the Graph requirements are properly :ref:`installed <installation-datastax-graph>`.

-You might be interested in reading the :doc:`DSE Graph Getting Started documentation <graph>` to understand the basics of creating a graph and its schema.
+You might be interested in reading the :doc:`DataStax Graph Getting Started documentation <graph>` to understand the basics of creating a graph and its schema.

 Graph Traversal Queries